roldugina/streamlit_australia_rain/README.md

   Libraries: scikit-learn, streamlit
   Algorithms Used: Random Forest Classifier

-  Output: The model predicts rainfall occurrence and provides the rain probability
+  Output: The model predicts rainfall occurrence and provides the rain probability.

+  The project uses a virtual environment for dependency management.

   [Try deployed app](https://australia-rain.streamlit.app/)